nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be responsive, not more than 2 sec for each command.
+6. Should ensure data is not lost.
+7. Should have proper documentations, user guide etc.
+8. Should follow Java Coding Standard.
+9. Should follow OOP.
+10. Should be easy to use.

 ## Appendix D : Glossary